Making Wax Slugs From Bird Shot Shells

 Russ Chastain 09.24.20

 (Image: Screenshot from video)

-In these times of ammo shortages, folks wonder how to procure ammunition that would be effective for defense… and when shotgun shells loaded with birdshot are what’s available, that’s what you use.
+In these times of ammo shortages, folks wonder how to procure ammunition that would be effective for defense.
+And when shotgun shells loaded with birdshot are what’s available, that’s what you use.
 But can the effectiveness of birdshot be enhanced by embedding the shot pellets in molten wax to create a “wax slug?”
-Hmmm…
+Hm…

 Paul Harrell describes the “wax slugs” he’s made up for testing, and then talks about the four questions he wishes to address about them:

 - Will a wax slug break apart in flight, or remain intact until it reaches a target?

 - If it remains intact, will it be accurate?

 - What sort of effect will it have on whatever it hits — especially compared with birdshot, buckshot, or shotgun slugs?